fenago/Grokking-Deep-Learning/Lab_2.md

-I Introduction to neural learning

 Tunnel vision on one concept
 Concept: Learning is adjusting the weight to reduce the error to 0.
 So far in this chapter, we’ve been hammering on the idea that learning is really just about adjusting weight to reduce error to 0.
 This is the secret sauce.
 Truth be told, knowing how to do this is all about understanding the relationship between weight and error.
 If you understand this relationship, you can know how to adjust weight to reduce error.
-What do I mean by “understand the relationship”?
+What do I mean by "understand the relationship"?
 Well, to understand the relationship between two variables is to understand how changing one variable changes the other.
 In this case, what you’re really after is the sensitivity between these two variables.
 Sensitivity is another name for direction and amount.
 You want to know how sensitive error is to weight.
 You want to know